clean-code-workshop/teamX/README.md

 The edition used for these examples is:<br />
 The Java edition (ISBN print: 978-1-4919-5352-5, ISBN eBook: 978-1-4919-5348-8), available at the O'Reilly webshop and at Amazon.

-The [GitHub](https://github.com/oreillymedia/building_maintainable_software) page contains all snippets
+The [GitHub](https://github.com/oreillymedia/building_maintainable_software) page contains all snippets.

 Training preparation